 While Claudio and Don Pedro tease Benedick mercilessly for seeming lovesick, Leonato notes that he looks sadder.

 They offer all sorts of cures for his ache.
 Then they note that he’s gotten a haircut, is wearing cologne, and his beard has been shaven off and the hairs sent to fill tennis balls.
-(Random!)
-Anyway, with all these changes, either Benedick is in love, or he’s been transformed into a metrosexual.
+(Weird!)
+Anyway, with all these changes, it looks like Benedick is totally in love.

 They tease that his melancholy and newly subdued nature are sure signs of his sighs over a girl, and they figure that if any woman loves him, it’s only because she doesn’t know him very well.